Knowing Your Audience

-- Working with your department, division, and perhaps your college’s Business Outreach and Marketing staff, brainstorm ways to perform outreach to those employers with no “Xs.”
+- Working with your department, division, and perhaps your college’s business outreach and marketing staff, brainstorm ways to perform outreach to the employers with no “Xs.”

-- Using Outreach Plan Worksheet identify whom from your college will make the initial contact with an employer, how the outreach will be made, what information will be shared with the employer, (talking points, message, etc.) how the outreach will be tracked, and how the information gathered will be shared at the college.
-Note: You may wish to ask your workforce, economic development, or chamber partners if they would introduce you to employers that are their members.
+- Using the Outreach Plan Worksheet, identify the people from your college who will make the initial contact with each employer, how the outreach will be made, what information will be shared, how the outreach will be tracked, and how the information gathered will be shared at the college.
+Consider asking your workforce/economic development board or chamber of commerce partners to introduce you to employers who are also members of their organizations.

-From your completed grid, determine which employers have some “Xs” but could benefit from engaging in additional department, division, or college-wide activities.
+From your completed grid, determine which employers have some “Xs” but could benefit from deeper engagement.

-- Since these employers are already engaged in some way, determine whom from your college has the existing connection and determine a plan to reach out to that employer.
-You may use Outreach Plan Worksheet for this activity as well.
+- Since these employers are already engaged in some way, determine who from your college is involved in that engagement and develop a plan for reaching out to those employers.
+You can use the Outreach Plan Worksheet for this activity as well.

-IMPORTANT: Ideas may include personally inviting employers to a College event and scheduling time to visit them to learn about their business (not to sell or to ask for anything).
+IMPORTANT: Ideas may include personally inviting employers to a college event and scheduling time to visit them to learn about their businesses.

-Consider following all employers on your Employer Engagement Worksheet on social media.
+Consider following all the employers on your Employer Engagement Worksheet on social media.

-- Identify whom from your college should/could do this.
+- Identify the person(s) from your college who can do this.

 - Increased employer engagement

-- Increased understanding of depth of engagement – which employers are most engaged with your program/college.
+- Increased understanding of depth of engagement (Which employers are most engaged with your program and/or college?)

-- Identification of gaps of employer engagement – which employers aren’t you serving?
+- Identification of gaps in employer engagement (Which employers are you not serving?)